Tetraphobia: In Mainland China

-The People's Republic of China makes free use of the number 4 in many military designations for People's Liberation Army equipment, with examples including the Dongfeng-4 ICBM, Type 094 submarine, and Type 054A frigate, although the practice of starting aircraft designations with 5 leads some to speculate that it avoids the starting numeral 4 for aircraft designations much as the United States avoids use of the number 13 in that context.
+The tetraphobia is not apparent for the military and government institutions of the People's Republic of China.
+Chinese Communist Party and People's Liberation Army make free use of the number 4 in many military designations for equipment, with examples including the Dongfeng-4 ICBM, Type 094 submarine, and Type 054A frigate.
+Chinese government policies also usually contain the number 4 for expression.
 By contrast, the navies of the Republic of China (Taiwan) and of South Korea refrain from using the number 4 when assigning pennant numbers to their ships.

-While in Mandarin-speaking regions in China, 14 and 74 are considered more unlucky than the individual 4, because 14 (十四, pinyin: shí sì) sounds like "is dead" (是死, pinyin: shì sǐ) and because in some forms of the language, 1 is pronounced (yao) which sounds like (yào 要), which means will be, when combined, it sounds like will be dead.
-74 (七十四, pinyin: qī shí sì) sounds like "is already dead" (其实死, pinyin: qī shí sǐ) or "will die in anger" (气死, pinyin: qì sǐ).
+While in Mandarin-speaking regions in China, 14 and 74 are considered unluckier than the individual 4, because 14 (十四, pinyin: shí sì) sounds like "is dead" (是死, shì sǐ).
+Additionally, in some forms of the language, 1 is pronounced as (幺, yāo), which sounds like (yào 要), which means "to want"; therefore, when combined with (四, sì), it sounds like "want death" (要死, yào sì).
+Likewise, 74 (七十四, pinyin: qī shí sì or colloquially 七四, pinyin: qī sǐ) sounds like "actually dead" (其实死, pinyin: qí shí sǐ) or "angered to death" (气死, pinyin: qì sǐ).

-When Beijing lost its bid to stage the 2000 Olympic Games, it was speculated that the reason China did not pursue a bid for the following 2004 Games was due to the unpopularity of the number 4 in China.
+When Beijing lost its bid to stage the 2000 Olympic Games, it was speculated that the reason China did not pursue a bid for the following 2004 Games was the unpopularity of the number 4 in China.
 Instead, the city waited another four years, and would eventually host the 2008 Olympic Games, the number eight being a lucky number in Chinese culture.

 In recent years China has also avoided using the number 4 in aircraft registrations.
 An example is China Southern Airlines, with their A330s.
 One A330 is registered as B-8363, while the next is B-8365 and following B-8366.
 After B-8366 there is B-1062, B-1063 then B-1065, to avoid using the number 4 as in B-8364 and 1064.
-However this policy only applies for aircraft that end with 4, so one will see B-8426 but not B-8264.
+However, this policy only applies for aircraft that end with 4, so one will see B-8426 but not B-8264.